Doug McClure

 Douglas Osborne McClure (May 11, 1935 – February 5, 1995) was an American actor whose career in film and television extended from the 1950s to the 1990s.
 He is best known for his role as the cowboy Trampas during the entire run from 1962 to 1971 of the series The Virginian and mayor turned police chief Kyle Applegate on Out of This World.
 From 1961 to 1963, he was married to actress BarBara Luna.

+Background

+McClure was born in Glendale, California.
+His English mother, Clara Elsie (née Barker), had moved to the United States in 1915 with her widowed mother, who married an American, Frank S Artman.
+Clara Barker was naturalized as an American citizen in 1918, and married Irish-American Donald Reed McClure in 1929.
+Donald and Clara were parents to Donald Reed McClure Jr. and then Doug.
+The widowed Clara married former mayor of Beverly Hills Frank Clapp in 1971.

 Career

 McClure's acting career included such films as Gidget (1959), The Enemy Below, The Unforgiven, and Because They're Young, then he landed the role of Trampas on The Virginian, a role that would make him famous.
 He also starred: